 I’m sure you understand now why Gazelle is one of my favorite services for getting cash for an old iPhone or for selling old electronics.

 Now as far as my butterfingers daughter is concerned, we have a new agreement about her use and ownership of Smartphones.

 I will be recommending that she shop certified pre-owned iPhones from Gazelle.

-In conclusion, if you’ve got old cellphones, Smartphones, computers, tablets or iPods lying around, I would recommend checking out Gazelle.com.
+In conclusion, if you’ve got old cell phones, Smartphones, computers, tablets or iPads lying around, I would recommend checking out Gazelle.com.

 And if you’re in the market for new electronics, considered these pre-owned offers from Gazelle.

 Gazelle also sells plenty of certified pre-owned Samsung devices as well.